FrancisYu2020/Distributed_Gossip_Membership/README.md

 touch /home/[NETID]/introducer
 ```

-Under src/daemon, starter the introducer by:
+Please modify the introducer host to your actual introducer host in src/daemon/request.go, function Nodejoin() before you run the who program.
+Then under src/daemon, starter the introducer by:

 ```
 go run .